pawy/url_shortener/README.md

 url_shortener
 =============

-Lightweight, file based, url shortener in PHP with OOP.
+Lightweight, file based, url shortener in PHP with OOP and Bootstrap-UI.
 No Database and just three files needed!

 - Create customized shortened URLs like "yourdomain.com/link"
   - It is more personalized than using any public url-shorteners